Top

 1. Deferred Annuity

 A deferred annuity is a type of life insurance plan that provides you with a fixed income in the future on the date of your choice.
-It offers flexible premium amounts and schedules, making it the most suitable plan for salaried individuals.
+It offers flexible premium amounts and schedules, making it one of the best pension plans in India for salaried individuals in India.
 Additionally, your premiums in this plan are eligible for tax exemption under section 80C.

 2. Immediate Annuity

-It is one of the basic annuity plans where individuals can invest a fixed lump-sum amount to receive a fixed post-retirement income.
-This financial investment is further converted into a guaranteed flow of income in a minimum of 5 years or a lifetime.
+It is one of the basic types of pension schemes where individuals can invest a fixed lump-sum amount to receive a fixed post-retirement income.
+This financial investment is further converted into a guaranteed flow of income for a minimum of 5 years or a lifetime.
 It allows you to start withdrawing after one year of investing in the plan.

 3. Pension Plans With Life Cover